Have you ever heard of Starbucks Reserve, but aren't sure what makes it special?

 What is the difference between Starbucks and Starbucks Reserve?

-Regular Starbucks only gets coffee beans from Arabica trees, at an elevation between 3,000 and 6,000 feet (914-1,829 meters), but Starbucks Reserve coffee beans are rarer and more diverse.
+Regular Starbucks sources its coffee beans from Arabica trees, grown at elevations between 3,000 and 6,000 feet (914-1,829 meters).

 Reserve beans can be from anywhere, even in the most remote locations.
 Then, Reserve beans go through a complex refining and crafting process at one of the six roasteries.